20. Appendix

 Software overcurrent fault |

-1. Check whether the joint load or resistance becomes larger or abnormal;
+1. Check whether the joint load or resistance has increased or is abnormal.

-2. If the fault is still not eliminated, repair or replace the drive board.
+2. If the fault persists, repair or replace the drive board.

 |